 Then I used the mixture on my ceramic tile kitchen floor and wood laminate dining room floor.
 Everything is shiny & clean and smelled aaaaamazing!
 The best part is the smell is true & clean, with the essential oils providing aromatherapy, compared to the “chemical” clean smell which only damages your body.
-I rinsed the counter tops with clean water afterwards, but no rinsing is needed for the cabinets & floors.
+I rinsed the countertops with clean water afterward, but no rinsing is needed for the cabinets & floors.
 I didn’t have time to clean out the fridge, but I wouldn’t hesitate to use this recipe in there as well.
 This is another winning recipe!

 DIY Natural Wood Polish

 I don’t have real wood cabinets or floors in the kitchen, but I bet this would work great on those if you had them.
 I decided to try this one out on my dining table & chairs.
-I usually use Pledge, which has been given a grade of C with a higher concern of cancer causing ingredients.
+I usually use Pledge, which has been given a grade of C with a higher concern of cancer-causing ingredients.
 I tried this great recipe for Homemade Natural Wood Polish by Simple Life Mom.

 One of the things I loved about this recipe is all the options she gives you.
-The recipe is just vinegar, oil & essential oil for scent.
+The recipe is just vinegar, oil, & essential oil for scent.
 I chose jojoba oil, which I have on hand because I make soap with it, but it’s an oil most people wouldn’t have at the ready.
 No problem!
 How about sweet almond oil?
 No?
 How about olive oil?
 She also gives some great blending ideas for essential oils.
 Other than the health, environmental, and budget issues, one of the reasons I like making my own cleaning products is I can control everything that goes into it.
 But the real question is how does it work?
 Check it out:

 Cleaning the Microwave

-Cleaning my Oven & Glass Stovetop
+Cleaning the Oven & Glass Stovetop